-American Studies is a unique multi- and interdisciplinary field that examines the history, culture, society and politics of the United States.
+American Studies is a unique multi- and interdisciplinary field that examines the history, culture, society and politics of the United States (US).

-Units in the major examine why the United States is a dominant cultural and political force in the 21st century.
+Units in the major examine why the US is a dominant cultural and political force in the 21st century.
 From the study of America’s government to its popular culture, students will be challenged to think creatively about the construction and meaning of American identity and power.

 An American Studies major will give you broad, multi-faceted knowledge of this complex, diverse and dynamic nation.

-In the major you will analyse the United States using a variety of different approaches.
+In the major you will analyse the US using a variety of different approaches.
 In addition to core American Studies units, you can take cross-listed units of study from the departments of English, Film Studies, History, Gender and Cultural Studies, Government, and Music, and from the United States Studies Centre.

-The Faculty of Arts and Social Sciences has the largest concentration of academics working on the United States, and the widest range of units of study focused on the United States, of any university in Australia.
+The Faculty of Arts and Social Sciences has the largest concentration of academics working on the US, and the widest range of units of study focused on the US, of any university in Australia.

 Pathway through the major

 The units of study for the major can be found in the table for American Studies.
 It shows units of study on offer in the current handbook year.
 You may find information regarding a full list of units of study available to the major on the American Studies program website;